overture-stack/prelude/apps/stage/public/docs/01-phaseOne.md

   - No sensitive information is exposed
 - Confirm your `.gitignore` includes data files if necessary

-**Next Steps:** After completing data preparation, you'll be ready to generate your Elasticsearch and Arranger configuration files.
+> **Next Steps:** With data preparation completed we will next look at generating our Elasticsearch and Arranger configuration files.

 ## Step 2: Update portal configurations

+Composer is a command-line tool provided as part of Prelude that generates base Overture configuration files.
+We will be using Composer to minimize the time spent manually writing tedious configuration files.

 ### A) Install Composer